-Our training curriculum, our mentorship approach, and our apprenticeship program are all designed to provide the opportunity to lay down a solid foundation of knowledge and skill in the craft of software development.
+Our training curriculum, our mentorship approach, and our project-based program are all designed to provide the opportunity to lay down a solid foundation of knowledge and skill in the craft of software development.
 We’re focused on not just teaching computer languages and technology platforms but the principles behind solving problems, designing effective and efficient solutions, and delivering high quality results.

 We help students who have passion, aptitude, energy and commitment to prepare themselves for a career as a professional software developer.
 We provide the necessary knowledge, experience and connections to qualify our students for junior-level positions as software developers.
 We support our students as they invest in themselves and the chance for a career developing software.

 We believe that our approach also enhances the careers of our mentors.
 All of us have had the experience of being mentored and we enjoy the opportunity to do the same.
 Teaching others is a way to learn more deeply and more intensely a craft we already practice.
 Exposure to new developers is also a great kick in the pants in terms of energy, enthusiasm and passion.
 It’s also a chance to give back to the community - to the software development and technical community as well as to the broader Nashville community.

 We are committed to building a stronger, more vibrant and faster-growing community of software designers and developers, right here in Nashville.
 We know how stimulating and rewarding a career in software development can be and we want to share that.
 There is a great deal of untapped talent in Nashville with the potential to learn the craft of software development.